 Click register with your email address and get a verification code in your email to confirm it in the Rajaswa Service portal.

 You need to fill more details to make your profile like PAN number, Mobile number.

 The features of the Government portal are:

 In the first phase, the portal for government tax payment is available for Kathmandu District only.
-Taxpayer/Payee should register in this system.
-After which, they should connect IPS operated by Nepal Clearing House Ltd as well.
+The taxpayer/Payee should register in this system.
+After this, they should connect IPS operated by Nepal Clearing House Ltd as well.
 And ultimately valid bank account should link with this Connect-IPS account.
-The maximum amount that be paid from this portal is Rs 100,000 (1 lakh).
+The maximum amount that is paid from this portal is Rs 100,000 (1 lakh).